Bronx Zoo: Happy the Elephant

 In the early 1970s, seven Indian elephants, named after the Seven Dwarfs from Snow White, were captured as calves in Thailand and dispersed among multiple U.S. zoos and circuses.
-Two of those calves, named Grumpy and Happy, were brought to the zoo in 1977.
+Two of those calves, Grumpy and Happy, both females, were brought to the zoo in 1977.
 Over the next 25 years, the pair lived together, separated from the zoo's other elephants.
-In July 2002, the zoo attempted to mix the pair with two females, Patty and Maxine.
+In July 2002, the zoo attempted to mix the pair with two other females, Patty and Maxine.
 However, the introduction failed when Patty and Maxine attacked the pair and injured Grumpy.
 Over the next several months, the elephant's injuries worsened and, in October of that year, the zoo was forced to euthanize her.
-With her lifelong companion gone, Happy was paired with the zoo's younger female, Sammy, whose companion Tus had also died in 2002.
+With her lifelong companion gone, Happy was paired with the zoo's younger female, Sammy, whose companion, Tus, had also died in 2002.
 The two got along very well until Sammy developed severe liver disease and was also euthanized in early 2006.
 This left Patty, Maxine, and Happy as the zoo's only remaining elephants.

 Despite the fact that elephants are highly social animals, the zoo decided that making a second attempt at introducing Happy to the others was too risky, with there being too high a chance that she would be attacked.
 She has since lived without the company of other elephants.
 Due to this, the zoo has been criticized by multiple animal rights organizations for supposedly mistreating Happy.
 People for the Ethical Treatment of Animals (PETA) filed a formal complaint against the zoo with the Association of Zoos and Aquariums (AZA), calling for them to strip the zoo of its accreditation.
 In Defense of Animals (IDA) has named the zoo the "Hall of Shame Winner" on their 2015, 2016, and 2017 'Ten Worst Zoos for Elephants'.
 IDA listed the zoo fourth on their 2012 list, fifth on their 2013 and 2014 lists, and eighth on their 2009 list.
-The organizations, as well as many online petitions (some of which gain up to 200,000 supporters), have called on the zoo to send Happy to an elephant sanctuary.
+These organizations, as well as many online petitions (some of which gain up to 200,000 supporters), have called on the zoo to send Happy to an elephant sanctuary.
 However, the zoo said that moving her at this stage in her life might be potentially traumatizing for her, and that she has very strong bonds with her keepers and is well-adjusted to the zoo, where she has spent well over thirty years of her life.